This post may contain affiliate links. Please read my privacy policy.

 Instructions

-- Combine castor sugar, evaporated milk, vanilla extract/essence and butter in a saucepan.
-Stir over low heat until sugar is dissolved and butter is melted, remove from heat and keep warm.
+- Combine caster sugar, evaporated milk, vanilla extract or essence, and butter in a saucepan.
+Stir over low heat until the sugar dissolves and the butter melts.
+Remove from heat and keep warm.
+Once the evaporated milk mixture has slightly cooled, add the beaten eggs and rum (if using), and stir until well combined.

-- Sieve the flour, cocoa powder, baking powder and baking soda into a large mixing bowl, then pour the eggs mixture over the flour and stir till well mix ( cake batter should be runny)
+- Sift the flour, cocoa powder, baking powder, and baking soda into a large mixing bowl.
+Pour the egg mixture over the flour mixture and stir until well combined (the cake batter should be runny).

 Notes